-Are you an owner of an electric vehicle (EV) living in Texas or planning to get one soon?
+You can reduce your cost of charging your Texas electric vehicle.
+Are you an owner of a Texas electric vehicle (EV) living in Texas or planning to get one soon?
 If an electric vehicle is your reality, then it is normal for you to wonder how much impact charging the vehicle at home is having on your utility bill.
-Keep reading to see how you can reduce the cost of charging your EV at home in Texas.
+Keep reading to see how you can reduce the cost of charging your Texas Electric Vehicle at home.

 What are electric vehicle and how do they work?